kefaslungu/resourceMonitor/readme.md

 All commands support speech on demand mode.

-* NVDA+Shift+E: presents used RAM (physical memory) and average processor load.
-* NVDA+Shift+1: presents the average processor load and if multicore CPU's are present the load of each core.
-* NVDA+Shift+2/5: presents the used and total space for both physical and virtual RAM (NVDA+Shift+5 is an alternative to NVDA+Shift+2 when the latter keyboard combination cannot be performed).
-* NVDA+Shift+3: presents the used and total space of the fixed (built-in), removable, and network drives.
-* NVDA+Shift+4: presents information on the wireless connection, network (SSID) name and strength, or no SSID if there is none available.
-* NVDA+Shift+6: presents  Windows version, CPU architecture (AMD64 (x64), ARM64), and exact build number (build.revision).
-* NVDA+Shift+7: presents the system's uptime.
-* Unassigned: presents information about the graphics processing unit (GPU; unavailable in secure mode).
-* Unassigned: presents graphics processing unit (GPU memory usage information; unavailable in secure mode).
+* NVDA+Shift+E: enters the Resource Monitor command layer.
+* In the command layer, press Space for overall resource usage, C for CPU load, M for memory usage, D for disk usage, W for wireless status, V for Windows version, U for uptime, G for GPU usage, or R for GPU memory usage.
+Press Escape to exit the layer.
+* The individual resource commands are unassigned by default and can be configured in the input gestures dialog.

-You can change these shortcut keys via input gestures dialog.
+You can change the command layer entry gesture and assign additional gestures to individual resource commands via the input gestures dialog.

 ## Usage notes

 This add-on does not replace task manager and other system information programs for Windows.
 Also note the following:

-* Apart from overall resource usage command (NVDA+Shift+E), pressing other commands twice will copy resource usage information to the clipboard.
+* Pressing resource commands twice will copy resource usage information to the clipboard.
 * Resource information cannot be copied to the clipboard if running the add-on in secure screens.
 * CPU usage is given for logical processors, not physical cores.
 This is noticeable for processors with Hyper-Threading where number of CPU's is twice the number of CPU cores.
 On some newer computers, not all CPU cores will have hyper-threading enabled.
 * If there is heavy disk activity such as copying large files or while locating network drives, there might be delays when obtaining disk usage information.